Aging in Place

 NORC—short for naturally occurring retirement community—is a demographic term used to describe a community that, while not originally built for seniors, is home to a significant proportion of older residents.

 Since the first NORC program was launched in 1986 (in New York City), NORC program development has proliferated nationally.
-Today, NORC programs are helping seniors age in place in at least 25 states.
 Learn more by reading the 9 Frequently Asked Questions about NORCs.

-The Aging in Place Initiative conducts community, program, and policy analyses; fosters partnerships of health care, social service, and housing organizations; and facilitates the development of innovative model programs to support the expansion and improvement of New York City's aging services, including its NORC Program efforts.
-While New York is the focus of this work, its impact and relevance are national.
+The Aging in Place Initiative, active until mid-2017, conducted community, program, and policy analyses; fostered partnerships of health care, social service, and housing organizations; and facilitated the development of innovative model programs to support the expansion and improvement of New York City's aging services, including its NORC Program efforts.
+While New York was the focus of this work, its impact and relevance have been national.

-Health Indicators.
-This initiative helps NORC programs improve the health of older adults in their communities by addressing three common health issues: heart disease, diabetes, and falls.
-Data collection, targeted interventions, and the development of best practices are all part of the Health Indicators initiative.
+Health Indicators helped NORC programs improve the health of older adults in their communities by addressing three common health issues—heart disease, diabetes, and falls—through data collection, targeted interventions, and the development of best practices.

-NORC Blueprint.
-Launched in 2008, the NORC Blueprint website supports NORC program planners, managers, funders, and policymakers by defining guiding principles, identifying elements of successful programs, and providing tools for program development, management, and sustainability.
-The site continues to grow through updates and other expansions.
+NORC Blueprint, a website launched in 2008, supported NORC program planners, managers, funders, and policymakers by defining guiding principles, identifying elements of successful programs, and providing tools for program development, management, and sustainability.